pppmarkek/ecommerce-application/README.md

 ## 📖 Project Overview

-E‑Comm App is a scalable and maintainable e-commerce platform front-end, designed to deliver a seamless shopping experience.
-This repository contains all the source code, configuration, and documentation needed to get started.
+E-Comm App delivers a scalable and maintainable platform for online shopping, focusing on modular architecture and high performance.
+It integrates with CommerceTools for backend APIs and provides a user-friendly interface.

-Key objectives:
+### Key Objectives

-* **Modularity**: Feature-based folder structure for easy navigation and maintenance.
+* **Modularity**: Feature-driven folder structure for easy navigation and maintenance.
-* **Performance**: Optimized builds with Vite, lazy loading, and code splitting.
+* **Performance**: Fast development with Vite, optimized bundles, and code splitting.
-* **Quality**: Strict TypeScript typing, ESLint + Prettier formatting, and automated tests.
+* **Quality**: Strict TypeScript types, ESLint + Prettier formatting, and comprehensive tests with Vitest.
-* **User Experience**: Responsive UI powered by Material UI and client-side routing.
+* **UX**: Responsive design using Material UI and smooth client-side routing.

 ## 🛠️ Technology Stack